code-saturne/code_saturne/docs/doxygen/user_guide/case_structure.md

 ### [${key}] {#case_structure_run_conf_section_key_global}

-For some keys the a section with a simple header can be used : run_prologue, run_epilogue, compute_prologue and compute_epilogue.
-For these keys, the use of a section without any resource, such as [run_epilogue] allows to define options or commands which are used no matter the resource used for the computation.
+For some keys the a section with a simple header can be used: run_prologue, run_epilogue, compute_prologue and compute_epilogue.
+For these keys, the use of a section without any resource specification, such as [run_epilogue] allows to define options or commands which are independent of the resource used for the computation.

-The behavior is that if nothing is prescribed in using [${resource_name}:key] the entry defined by [key] is used.
-If an entry exists for [${resource_name}:key] then the entry of [key] (if it exists) is prepended to the one defined by resource_name.
+If both a [key] and [${resource_name}:key] and entry are present, the generic [key] entry is prepended to the one defined by resource_name.

 ### [${coupled_case_name}] {#case_structure_coupling_options}
 <!-- -->